DandyLyons/notes/content/Library/The Bible (WEB)/45 - Romans/Rom-09.md

 "It will be that in the place where it was [[Hos-01#v10|Hosea]] to them, 'You are not my people,' there they will be called 'children of the living God.'"

 ###### v27
-Isaiah cries concerning Israel, "If the number of the children of Israel are as the sand of the sea, it is the remnant who will be saved;
+[[Isa-10#v22|Isaiah]] cries concerning Israel, "If the number of the children of Israel are as the sand of the sea, it is the remnant who will be saved;

 ###### v28
 for He will finish the work and cut it short in righteousness, because the LORD will make a short work upon the earth."

 ###### v29
-As Isaiah has said before, "Unless the Lord of Armies had left us a seed, we would have become like Sodom, and would have been made like Gomorrah."
+As [[Isa-01#v9|Isaiah]] has said before, "Unless the Lord of Armies had left us a seed, we would have become like Sodom, and would have been made like Gomorrah."

 ### Israel's Unbelief
 ###### v30